 Our model is distinct, courageous and proven.
 We have redefined the youth mentoring field by creating the first and only long-term professional mentoring program in the country.
 Our Friends are experts in building sustained and nurturing relationships with youth.
 We specialize in working with youth who have faced a lot of adversity.
 We have the data to show that it's real and it works.

-Our model was founded on research showing that the single most important factor in overcoming childhood adversity is a long-term, nurturing relationship with a consistent and caring adult.
+Our model was founded on research showing that the single most important factor in overcoming childhood adversity and trauma is a long-term, nurturing relationship with a consistent and caring adult.
 Research over the past three decades continues to affirm how much these relationships matter.

 Our trauma-informed, long-term mentoring model is now being sought after by communities and systems around the country and the world.
 They recognize that children who've experienced a lot of adversity need more specialized and long-term mentoring relationships that Friends of the Children–Boston provides.